How Much Does Cement Cost?

 - A slab may make it difficult to access electrical wires or water pipes.

-If you want to complete the project on your own, the next few sections are for you.
+If you want to install a cement slab on your own, the next few sections are for you.
 Once you’ve decided cement is the way to go, you have to figure out how you want to transport it home.
-While bags of mixable concrete can be purchased from most hardware stores, bigger jobs would require a number of bags not even feasible to transport, much less mix and pour.
+While bags of mixable cement can be purchased from most hardware stores, bigger jobs would require a number of bags not even feasible to transport, much less mix and pour.
 However, if you’re adding three or four cement slabs as a walkway, chances are, you can purchase the bags and easily transport yourself.

-For larger projects, most homeowners hire a company to deliver the concrete.
-It does come with a cost, but it will still be less than hiring a delivery and masonry company.
+For larger projects, most homeowners hire a company to deliver the cement.
+Delivery costs can add up, but it will still be less than hiring a delivery and masonry company.

 Along with the thickness, you need to decide how much area the slab needs to cover.
 This step is as simple as measuring the square footage of the intended finished project.
 Cement tends to be sold by the cubic yard, which covers 27 square feet of ground.